 AP Franchised Concepts has pretty much the same business model as EHI.
 They are focused on investing in restaurants that are already established on the market.
 AP Franchised Concepts is there to help you plan and execute your growth strategy while avoiding the major pitfalls.

-If you are less experienced with infrastructure-related issues and business processes, AP Franchised Concepts specializes in this sort of thing.
+If you are less experienced with infrastructure-related issues and business processes, AP Franchised Concepts specializes in this.
 This partnership will ensure that you sustain your business growth and continue to deliver the same service across all locations.

 Whether you decide to pursue crowdfunding or company-funded opportunities, you still need to have a business plan.
 Once you have everything in written form and you are clear about your goals and objectives, we advise you to explore different options and choose the one that resonates well with your overall agenda.